aws-samples/rancher-on-aws-workshop/WorkshopChecklist.md

   - Cluster and Application Lifecycle Management best-practices with AWS and Rancher.
 (15m)
   - Supply Chain Security and Management with AWS and Rancher.
 (15m)
 - Workshop Outcomes
-  - Able to deploy and manage Kubernetes Clusters.
+  - Able to explore and manage RKE2/EKS Kubernetes Clusters.
+  - Able to deploy Kubernetes clusters from the Rancher Management Console.
   - Able to deploy Kubernetes Applications from the Rancher Management Console.
   - Able to deploy EKS Applications and Helm Charts from EKS or Rancher Management Console.
   - Understanding of best-practices when deploying and managing Kubernetes with AWS and Rancher.